 NISSEN: I believe that they should.
 These drugs have been so effective that some have advocated giving them to virtually everybody over the age of 45 or 50.
 That is not wise advice, but the vast majority of people who are taking statins are people in whom they are indicated.

 WERTHEIMER: Statins are very effective at what they do - control high cholesterol - but treating heart disease is more complex than that.
 We visited Dr. Ken Lee.
 He's a cardiologist here in Washington who sees about 70 heart patients a week.
 One of them is Eric Swendson, who is retired; he has been Dr. Lee's patient since he had a heart bypass 17 years ago.

 WERTHEIMER: Eric Swendson is rangy, thin, relatively fit.

 LEE: All right.
 How you been doing?

 ERIC SWENDSON: I've been doing pretty good.

-WERTHEIMER: Swendson takes statins to keep his cholesterol levels low - Dr. Lee thought those levels could be lower still and suggested a stronger statin.
+WERTHEIMER: Swendson takes statins to keep his cholesterol levels low.
+Dr. Lee thought the levels could be lower still and suggested a stronger statin.
 And they discussed smoking.